edibblepdx/tryhackme/rooms/billing.md

 The key thing to note is that we can read everything.
 User `asterisk` can also run all sudo commands with `fail2ban-client` meaning that we should have permission to redirect to new configuration files and restart the service.
-Together with the writable configuration file, we have a working exploit.
+If we can get a writable configuration file, we have a working exploit.

 ```bash
 $ cd /etc/fail2ban